Everything You Need to Know About Law Firm SEO

 It’s SHOCKING how many law firms don’t do this, but it’s essential.

-By adding this “meta” information you’re giving the search engines a map instead of allowing them to draw their own conclusions.
-This gives you the power to influence how you’re listed in their search engine results pages.
+By adding this “meta” information, you’re giving the search engines a map instead of allowing them to draw their own conclusions.
+This gives you the power to influence how you’re listed on their search engine results pages.

 This process takes 2 minutes and will give you a tremendous advantage over the vast majority of competitors.